bajamircea/bajamircea.github.io/_posts/2020-03-22-fibonacci-experiments.markdown

 In this approach I used a lot of info that's not impossible, but not trivial to deduce programatically either.
 E.g. the fact that base `1,000,000,000` is the best fit for a power of `10` into a 32 bit unsigned integer.
-Also used switches up to `9` to calculate the lenght of the serialized string.
+Also used switches up to `9` to calculate the length of the serialized string.

 With an improved conversion, for Fibonacci of `1,000,000` it took:
 - about **2 seconds to calculate** Fibonacci in a `unsigned_binary` (code